sawft99/Obsidian-SecPlus/Sec+/Chapter 7 - Supply Chain Management/Trusted Firmware.md

 # [[Securing the BIOS#^9479f4|Firmware]] Exploit
 ---
-- A [[Securing the BIOS#^9479f4|Firmware]] exploit gives an attacker an opportunity to run any code at the highest level of CPU privilege
+- A [[Securing the BIOS#^9479f4|Firmware]] #Exploit gives an attacker an opportunity to run any code at the highest level of CPU privilege
 	- By infecting the [[Securing the BIOS#^9479f4|Firmware]] yo can essentially have a [[Rootkits|Rootkit]] over the entire system

 # [[Hardening]] Mechanisms